Darlaa's Story

 as evident or perhaps, nonexistent.
 I have learned that life isn’t fair but to always welcome

-discovered that we must embrace the good in life because it’s all that we have to get by on.
+that we must embrace the good in life because it’s all that we have to get by on.
+Trials and

-Trials and tribulations will arise throughout one’s existence; however, one must never give
+tribulations will arise throughout one’s existence; however, one must never give up and must

-up and must ceaselessly move forward with brute strength involving soul and passion into
+ceaselessly move forward with brute strength involving soul and passion into everything.

-everything.
 Prevalence over obstacles creates defining moments, thus shaping individuality.
+Overcoming

-Overcoming hardships is impossible without the support of others, especially family and
+hardships is impossible without the support of others, especially family and friends.

-friends.
 Throughout all these trials, I had my family by my side.
-Without them and these life
+Without them and these life altering

-altering experiences I would not be the person that I am today.
-I have come to know that
+experiences I would not be the person that I am today.
+I have come to know that strife will

-strife will surely pass, and I take trying times as opportunities to grow as an individual, thus
+surely pass, and I take trying times as opportunities to grow as an individual, thus delving

-delving deeply into all that I possess.
-Through this insightful knowledge that I have gained
+deeply into all that I possess.
+Through this insightful knowledge that I have gained through

-through these experiences, I have the satisfaction in knowing that I have worked to my full
+these experiences, I have the satisfaction in knowing that I have worked to my full potential in

-potential in all situations.
-I feel that I have gained much insight on life, and I can deal with
+all situations.
+I feel that I have gained much insight on life, and I can deal with whatever may

 Reflex Sympathetic Dystrophy Syndrome